compasjs/compas/packages/code-gen/src/experimental/README.md

 - Remove `compas visualise` it is replaced by `includeEntityDiagram`
 - Slowly deprecate the compat wrappers of `queriex.xxYY`
 - Improve `{@reference UniqueName}` behaviour in docs
+- Check if there is a need for option presets in `Generator#generate`.

 ## Breaking changes